Date: February 2, 2024

 This policy sets the standards for dealing with the reality of alcohol and other drug abuse.
 In order to help employees and their families who may be suffering with an alcohol or drug problem, the District’s medical plans provide coverage for treatment or drug and alcohol addictions.
 The District also offers an Employee Assistance Program (EAP).
 This help is confidential, and is available by calling the 24-Hour Helpline at 1-855-775-4357.

-More information can be easily found on our Employee Benefits page.
-(Scroll down to Employee Assistance Program)
+More information can be easily found at the Employee Benefits page.

 The distribution of this information is required by the Drug-Free Schools and Communities Act Amendments of 1989 and complies with other requirements of the Act.